Microsoft Teams for online meetings

 The screen share icon on Microsoft Teams

-You can show your desktop, a specific application, or any file while in a meeting.
+You can show your desktop, a specific application, or an application file while in a meeting.

 2. Select what you want to share:

-• Whiteboard lets you write, sketch, and collaborate in more visual way.
+• 'Whiteboard' - lets you write, sketch, and collaborate with meeting participants in a visual way.

 3. After you select what you want to share, a red border surrounds what you're sharing.